SpineEventEngine/documentation/_hugo-theme/content/docs/1/guides/start-new-project.md

 a business model thing.
 E.g. for a `Task` aggregate, the definitions would be defined in a `task.proto` file.

-As with the other steps, create a Pull Request to review the entity states with the team.
+As with the other steps, create a Pull Request to review the entity states with the&nbsp;team.

 ### Adding behavior